denten-books/plain-text/20-metaphor.md

 data can involve processes far outside of everyday experience.
-For example, in reading data from solid state (FLASH) memory, a circuit imparts electrical charge through quantum tunneling onto a connected series of floating gate transistors [See @pavan_flash_1997; @bez_introduction_2003].
+For example, in reading data from solid state (FLASH) memory, a circuit imparts electrical charge through quantum tunneling onto a connected series of floating gate transistors (Fig 2.3) [See @pavan_flash_1997; @bez_introduction_2003].
 Whatever the complexities of solid state storage architecture, the difference in the structure of information on pages and floating gates is apparent.
 The arrangement of one has only an arbitrary connection to the other.
-Consequently changes in the structure of the symbolic domain, which manifest in the erasure of words on screen for example, do not necessitate corresponding changes in the physical domain, which in the same example manifest in the discharge of the floating gate.
-The information endures despite the intended erasure.
+Consequently, changes in the structure of the symbolic domain, which manifest in the erasure of words on screen for example, do not necessitate corresponding changes in the physical domain, which in the same example manifest in the discharge of the floating gate.
+Information endures despite intended erasure.

 Dwellers of virtual realms believe in verisimilitude as a matter of faith.
-We hope for the analogy of turning pages or erasing words on screen to entail similar actions on the disk.
+We hope for the analogy of turning pages or erasing words on screen to entail similar actions on disk.
 But we waver when asked to authenticate the particulars of the simulation.
 At times, "erased" data is simply hidden from view.
 At other times, instead of disappearing it proliferates across deep surfaces, shared without consent with agents not privy to the original contexts of inscription.
-As was the case with Baudrillard's map, the metaphor of reading and writing digitally breaks in that it no longer resembles any familiar terrain.
-Dissimulation mimics familiar materialities absent their actual physics.
-It suggests a structuring of one kind, while enacting the structure of another.
+As was the case with Baudrillard's map, metaphors of reading and writing digitally break in that they no longer resemble any familiar terrain.
+Dissimulation mimics known materialities absent their actual physics.
+It suggests a structuring of one kind, while enacting another.

-Micromolecular writing, of the kind suggested already in Kittler and Baudrillard in the 1990s, today demands the corresponding practice of microscopic reading [@kittler_there_1995].
+Micromolecular writing, of the kind perceived already by Kittler and Baudrillard in the 1990s, today demands the corresponding practice of microscopic reading [@kittler_there_1995].
 I imagine here the inverse of Kittler's literature without humans: cryptic, illegible, and under the conditions of high technology.
-The methodology of computational poetics insists on recovering the shape of the inscription, across surfaces and domains, making the full extent of the dissimulating figure available for interpretation.
+The methodology of computational poetics insists on recovering the full inscription, across surfaces and domains.
+It makes the extent of the dissimulating figure available for interpretation.

-What happens in the metaphorical transformation between a book---or any inscription---as cognitive artifact and the apparatus simulating that artifact?
-Estrangement, the exegesis of the metaphor, can help reveal the mechanisms of governance in the structural transference from one medium to another.
-Materialist poetics can subsequently allow one to consent, or, conversely, resist elements of imposed structure.
+What happens in the metaphorical transfer between cognitive structures---contracts, poems, novels---and device-things that simulate them---screens, drives, readers?
+Estrangement, the exegesis of metaphor, reveals the rules of transference from one medium to another.
+A materialist poetics can subsequently allow one to consent, or, conversely, resist elements of imposed structure.
 That is not to say that meaning-making structures can ever become fully transparent or produce plain, unambiguous meaning.
-Unlike a cypher, the plain text is one that does not preclude the possibility of interpretation or misinterpretation.
-In the continuum between total legibility and illegibility, the digital texts that we read today occupy a space somewhere right of center.
-They are illegible in part.
-The simulation of print, the digital metaphor, decays rapidly with time.
+A cypher precludes not the ambiguity, but the very possibility of interpretation and misinterpretation.
+It physically prevents access.
+In the continuum between total legibility and illegibility, digital text today occupies the space somewhere right of center.
+It is illegible in part and by dispensation.
-Archivists know this problem well: digital texts from the recent past can quickly become inaccessible as the software used to decode them itself passes into oblivion.
+Archivists know this problem well: the simulation of print decays rapidly.
+Digital documents---computer games and proprietary text formats---become inaccessible as platforms used to decode them themselves pass into oblivion.

 ## Mimesis